trozware/troznet/content/app/time-in-words-screen-saver-for-mac.md

 rather out-dated by now, but may prove useful to others wishing to start writing their own screen savers.

-[7]: /time-in-words/ "Time In Words"
+[7]: /time-in-words/ 'Time In Words'
-[8]: /time-in-words-for-mac/ "Worlds Time In Words for Mac"
+[8]: /time-in-words-for-mac/ 'Worlds Time In Words for Mac'
 [9]: /screensaver/TimeInWords-ScreenSaver.zip
 [10]: /screensaver/TimeInWordsScreenSaverXcode.zip